Currency Cross Rates and Triangular Arbitrage

 Naturally, in foreign exchange, when currency of a particular country is plentiful, it will have less value against other currencies, and vice versa.

 Demand for the currency also affects the exchange rate.
-If 1 country pays a significantly higher interest rate than another country, or has significantly more investment opportunities or a more stable government, then that country's currency tends to have greater value over the other country's currency.
+If 1 country pays a higher interest rate than another country or has more investment opportunities or a more stable government, then that country's currency will have greater value over the other country's currency.

 Sometimes governments, usually through their central banks, will intervene to keep currency pegged to another currency, as China keeps the yuan pegged to the United States dollar (USD), but this is mostly accomplished by manipulating the supply and demand.